In a Nutshell

 Bankruptcy filings in the state have been on a 10-year downward trend since 2010, with just 534 cases filed in 2022.

 Chapter 7 bankruptcy filings were the highest at 409 cases.
-This highlights the need for debt relief as residents who file for Chapter 7 often have a low income with debt balances discharged once nonexempt properties are liquidated to pay off debt.
+This highlights the need for debt relief as residents who file for Chapter 7 often have a low income with large unsecured debt balances that need to be discharged once nonexempt properties are liquidated to pay off debt.

 In 2022, Maine recorded just 108 Chapter 13 filings.
-Residents with an income above the median income typically file Chapter 13 bankruptcy, where they are required to submit a repayment plan and keep all properties as liquidation isn’t necessary.
+Residents with an income above the median income typically file Chapter 13 bankruptcy.
+Consumers filing for Chapter 13 are required to submit a repayment plan to be approved by the court and are typically able to keep almost all of their assets, as liquidation isn’t necessary.

 The remaining 17 cases were from Chapter 11 bankruptcies, which are used by business entities.